 - A blend of bentonite, PVPP and vegetable proteins that has been developed to be used on must for preventing oxidation and pinking.
 It reduces the levels of oxidisable and oxidised phenolic compounds in must.
-Rehydrate for three hours before use. - Application: Protecting musts that are sensitive to oxidation; reduce brown colouring in oxidised must; significant reduction of pinking phenomena; reduce the level of protein instability.

-SKU: 1 & 5 kg
+Rehydrate for three hours before use. - Application: Protecting musts that are sensitive to oxidation; reduce brown colouring in oxidised must; significant reduction of pinking phenomena; reduce the level of protein instability. - Dosage: 25 80 g/hL - SKU: 1 & 5 kg